-If Your Guy Ever Does These 5 Things, Don't Ever Marry Him
+If Your Guy Does These 5 Things, Don't Marry Him

 By Elle

 I remember reading a story about Halle Berry that included a mention of her abusive marriage.
-"Leave smoke" running away, she said at the time, recounting her mother's advice on handling men who mistreat women.
+She recounted her mother’s advice on handling men who mistreat women: “If a man hits you, you get out as fast as you can.
+You leave smoke.”

 For whatever reason, that quote always stuck with me, especially as I learned of friends dealing with unhealthy relationships.
 Back then, I wondered why they stayed.
 But as I got older I began to understand, especially when I became one of those women who stayed way past a relationship’s expiration date.